11th Hour Racing’s Grantmaking Strategy

 Ocean Literacy & Stewardship: Outreach and educational initiatives for any age focused on improving knowledge of ocean health issues and best practices.
 Emphasis will be given to projects focused on youth-led initiatives, citizen science, and experiential education.
 Programs specializing in increasing stewardship, access, and ocean literacy in underserved, urban communities are of particular interest.
 Does not include: curriculum development; or general funding for educational programming.

-Ecosystem Restoration: Using coastal habitats like mangroves, salt marsh, and seagrass to sequester carbon (commonly referred to as Blue Carbon), using oysters and vertical farming to improve coastal water quality or innovative approaches to restoring coral health.
-Does not include: coastal infrastructure projects, conservation easements, or land acquisition.
+Ecosystem Restoration: Using coastal habitats like mangroves, salt marsh, and seagrass to sequester carbon (commonly referred to as Blue Carbon) or using nature-based solutions such as living shorelines, oysters reefs, or kelp farming to improve coastal water quality.
+Priority will be given to community-led projects and initiatives that involve collaborations amongst multiple organizations and stakeholder engagement.
+Does not include: hard infrastructure projects, conservation easements, or land acquisition.

 Project submissions are evaluated based on the following criteria: